Skip to content

 MAC Manage

-• Port Index: Identify the port for MAC address management.
+1) From the drop-down list of Port Index select the port for MAC address management.

 • Maximum MAC number: Set the maximum number of MAC addresses allowed on the specified port(s).
 0 means disabled.